What do you put on your label?

 - Use a typewriter

-Use an iron to press your label fabric to the shiny side of freezer paper and insert it into your typewriter.
-Type your information, remove it from the typewriter, separate the freezer paper from your label, and heat set the ink with a hot, dry iron.
+Insert the piece of label fabric that you have pressed to the shiny side of the freezer paper into your typewriter after using an iron to do so.
+After you have typed in your information, take it out of the typewriter, separate the freezer paper from your label, and then heat set the ink using a dry, hot iron.

 - Use a computer